 There are several programs and organizations that offer entrepreneurial mentorship programs to help build networking skills, business development and women-owned certifications.

-A few notable mentorship programs for women entrepreneurs can have a Women Business Enterprise Certification with the Women’s Business Enterprise National Council (WBENC), a private third-party that certifies women-owned businesses on behalf of U.S. corporations.
-Also, look for WBE certification through city, county or state programs.
+A few notable mentorship programs for women entrepreneurs can have a certification with the Women’s Business Enterprise National Council (WBENC), a private third party that certifies women-owned businesses on behalf of U.S. corporations.
+Also, look for WBENC certification through city, county or state programs.
 A few options include:

 - The Small Business Administration (SBA) offers access to mentorship for women business owners through Women’s Business Centers, SCORE and Small Business Development Centers.

 - Look for mentorship programs on a local level.
-An example is Valley Venture Mentors, which was founded by Feldman.
+An example is Valley Venture Mentors, which was founded by Rick Feldman, lecturer in entrepreneurship, organizations and society at Mount Holyoke College, a women’s liberal arts college.
 It builds, supports and maintains a community to launch entrepreneurs and nurture startups.

-- If you’re a minority, look for Minority Business Enterprise certification (MBE) with the National Minority Supplier Development Council (NMSCD) or a local MBE program.
-The requirements are that the mentorship program should be 51% owned, operated, capitalized and controlled by a member(s) of a minority group who is the top executive officer.
-MBDA Business Centers work to promote the growth of minority-owned businesses and can also help you find a mentor.
+- If you’re a minority, look for Minority Business Enterprise certification (MBE) with the National Minority Supplier Development Council (NMSDC) or a local MBE program.
+The requirements are that the mentorship program be at least 51 percent owned, operated, capitalized and controlled by a member(s) of a minority group who is the top executive officer.
+In addition, Minority Business Development Agency (MBDA) Business Centers work to promote the growth of minority-owned businesses and can help you find a mentor.

 Hone your industry-specific skills

 Women business owners in specific industries face unique financial and startup challenges.
-Half of all women-owned businesses are concentrated in three industries, which have all seen a decrease in revenues.
+Half of all women-owned businesses are concentrated in three industries, which all tend to have lower revenues than others, according to the report from American Express.
 These three industries include:

-- “Other services,” such as hair/nail salons, pet care, etc.
+- “Other services,” including hair/nail salons and pet care

-Women in other industries such as construction and STEM often face increased scrutiny and access to funding due to inexperience, knowledge and overall acceptance in these industries
+Women in other industries such as construction and STEM often face increased scrutiny and difficulty in accessing funding due to a lack of acceptance in these industries.

 How to seek further education, experience and involvement

-Women-owned businesses that have the highest total revenue are in industries in wholesale trade, retail trade, and scientific and technical services.
+Women-owned businesses that have the highest total revenue are in wholesale trade, retail trade, and professional, scientific and technical services.
 Women historically haven’t broken into these industries and must seek additional experience, credentials and education to increase credibility and industry acceptance.

-Further education and certifications in these industries can increase trust and credibility in the eyes of investors, through online classes, certifications, STEM mentorship in high school/college and building relationships in these industries.
+Further education and certifications in these industries can increase trust and credibility in the eyes of investors.
+Resources include online classes, STEM mentorship in high school and college and networking in these industries.

-Co-founder and CDO Taylor Bruno of SoLo Funds, says, “As a female co-founder in the predominantly male-led tech industry, I’ve worked for the last 10 years in close proximity to the challenges facing female entrepreneurs.”
+Taylor Bruno, SoLo Funds co-founder and design advisor, says, “As a female co-founder in the predominantly male-led tech industry, I’ve worked for the last 10 years in close proximity to the challenges facing female entrepreneurs.”
 She says her approach has everything to do with relationships.
 “I form relationships with the people I work closely with on a professional level while opportunistically finding time to get to know them on a personal level over coffee.”

-Experts agree that the more people who can attend networking events, conferences, and conventions in these industries, the gender gap will eventually close.
-Get involved in discussions, presentations, seek peer mentors in hard-to-break industries.
+Experts agree that the more people who can attend networking events, conferences, and conventions in these industries, the more likely the gender gap will eventually close.
+Get involved in discussions and presentations and seek peer mentors in hard-to-break industries.